Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Road of National Significance

-This project has been identified in the draft Government Policy Statement on land transport (GPS 2024) as a Road of National Significance.
+This project has been identified in the Government Policy Statement on land transport (GPS 2024) as a Road of National Significance.

 • Estimated project cost